Should you EAT Lancet?

 Unsaturated fats in the form of ‘salad & cooking oils’ have flooded our food system to the tune of an additional 250 calories per day per person over the past four decades.

-Again, the EAT Lancet guidelines will only serve to reinforce this trend by cementing “unsaturated oils” as the second food group after agricultural grains.
+Again, the EAT Lancet guidelines will only reinforce this trend by cementing “unsaturated oils” as the second food group after agricultural grains.

 And it’s not just in America.
 Vegetable oil consumption is powering on across the world at an alarming rate!